thefuadeniola/myrequest-os/contributing.md

 ---

+## 🚀 Priority

+Expand the database and frontend to support more than just song requests.
+The app currently focuses on song submissions, but the existing room creation and protection logic can be extended for broader use — such as enabling employees or users to submit general text-based requests or feedback to service providers.

+---

 ## Need Help?
 If you get stuck or have questions, feel free to ask in the issue discussion.
 We’re happy to help you get started!